Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 MOULIS

 Chasse Spleen and Maucaillou offered excellent nose of black fruit with depth and intensity.
-Sappy and chewy on the palate, full-bodied and with persistent fruity aftertaste.
-For Macaillou it was repeat of its great success in 2009 vintage.
+Sappy and chewy on the palate, full-bodied and with a persistent fruity aftertaste.
+For Macaillou, it was a repeat of its great success in the 2009 vintage.
 Impressive!
 92p.

-Poujeaux was similar to Macauillou but seemed as slightly downscaled version of it.
-Nevertheless a terrific effort here!
+Poujeaux was similar to Macauillou but seemed a slightly downscaled version of it.
+Nevertheless, a terrific effort here!
 91-92p.

 MARGAUX

 Margaux is in this vintage epitome of elegance and sophisticated touch.
-You simply have to adore the graciosity, style, perfectly ripe and silky fruit and fat tannin in this wine, brought to marriage by exquisite balance.
+You must adore the gracious style, perfectly ripe and silky fruit, and fat tannin in this wine, brought to marriage by exquisite balance.
 Angelic treat.
 98-100p.

-Palmer had very seductive aroma of dark cherries, great intensity and big concentration, fat tannins and firm finish.
-Very stylish and sophisticated wine with both extreme elegance and power.
+Palmer had a very seductive aroma of dark cherries, great intensity and big concentration, fat tannins, and a firm finish.
+A very stylish and sophisticated wine with both extreme elegance and power.
 Fabulous quality.
 96-97p.

-Labegorce was for me the best ever vintage for this property.
-Chocolate and black cherries, subtle and elegant, fresh, sweet fat tannins and sweet fruit, full-bodied, excellent structure, depth and long finish.
-Very seductive wine and clearly a sleeper of the vintage.
+Labegorce was, for me, the best vintage for this property.
+Chocolate and black cherries, subtle and elegant, fresh, sweet fat tannins and sweet fruit, full-bodied, excellent structure, depth, and long finish.
+Very seductive wine and a sleeper of the vintage.
 93-94p.

-Rausan Segla offered not only fabulously scented nose of black cherries and blueberries, deep and sophisticated, but also lot of strong tannin and oak.
+Rausan Segla offered a fabulously scented nose of black cherries and blueberries, deep and sophisticated, with a lot of strong tannin and oak.
 Long and firm aftertaste.
 Excellent work in the cellar.
 93-94p.

-Marquis d'Alesme, first vintage made under supervising by Michel Rolland, was very oaky and had tons of tannin, great intensity of black fruit both on the nose and palate, great depth and length, but showed a bit too much extraction for my taste.
-Hopefully it'll soften when in bottle.
+Marquis d'Alesme, the first vintage made under supervision by Michel Rolland, was very oaky and had tons of tannin, great intensity of black fruit both on the nose and palate, great depth and length, but showed a bit too much extraction for my taste.
+Hopefully, it'll soften when in the bottle.
 93+p.

-Dauzac again tasted tremendously well from barrel (I seem to adore this wine in every vintage when I taste it blind!) and 2010 isn't a fluke.
+Dauzac again tasted tremendously well from the barrel (I tend to adore this wine in every vintage when I taste it blind!), and 2010 isn't a fluke.
 Chocolate, mocha, dark cherries, seductive on the nose.
 Potent on the nose, elegant with spicy black fruit, robust and sappy.
 Superb long finish.
 93p.
 Ferriere was as impressive as Dauzac with great style.
 93p.
-Brane Cantenac, Cantenac Brown and Kirwan made it together a superb quintet of impressive wines, seductive and heart-breaking.
+Brane Cantenac, Cantenac Brown, and Kirwan made it together a superb quintet of impressive wines, seductive and heart-breaking.
 93p.

-Alter Ego and Pavillon Rouge were powerful wines with very aromatic ripe dark cherries, fat ripe tannin, well-knitted, harmonious and with long lingering aftertaste.
+Alter Ego and Pavillon Rouge were powerful wines with very aromatic ripe dark cherries, fat ripe tannin, well-knitted, harmonious, and with a long lingering aftertaste.
 92-93p.

-Malescot St.Exupery, Prieure Lichine and Rauzan Gassies were tight and intense wines with dense structure, fine concentration of dark fruit, fat tannin, harmonious and with firm finish.
+Malescot St.Exupery, Prieure Lichine, and Rauzan Gassies were tight and intense wines with dense structure, fine concentration of dark fruit, fat tannin, and harmonious and firm finish.
 92-93p.

-Monbrison and Siran were tight and intense with dense structure, fine concentration of dark fruit, fat tannin, harmonious and with firm finish.
+Monbrison and Siran were tight and intense with dense structure, fine concentration of dark fruit, fat tannin, and harmonious and firm finish.
 92p.

-D'Angludet impressed with flowery nose (violets), Pretty good bite on the palate. with silky fruit and tannin, subtle touch, finesse and elegance, and fine balance.
+D'Angludet impressed with a flowery nose (violets), Pretty good bite on the palate with silky fruit and tannin, subtle touch, finesse and elegance, and fine balance.
 91-92p.

-Durfort Vivens was subtle, elegant, with ripe berries and ripe tannin, round and smooth on the aftertaste.
+Durfort Vivens was subtle and elegant, with ripe berries and ripe tannin, round and smooth on the aftertaste.
 91p.

-Bellevue de Tayac showed fine intensity of black fruit with fresh flavours, silky tannins, splendid depth and length, fine balance and firm finish.
+Bellevue de Tayac showed the fine intensity of black fruit with fresh flavors, silky tannins, splendid depth, length, fine balance, and a firm finish.
 Splendid wine for the vintage.
 89-90p.

-Lascombes offered silky dark fruit, oake, nice concentration, nice depth and fine balance.
-Tasted a bit too light to really impress.
+Lascombes offered silky dark fruit, oak, nice concentration, depth, and fine balance.
+It tasted a bit too light to impress.
 88p.

 Desmirail was pretty wine with aromatic nose, elegant and harmonious on the palate, lingering aftertaste.
 87-88p.